-- Normalises low estrogen levels within 8 days after 1st sachet
+- Normalises low estrogen levels within eight days after 1st sachet

 - Corrects High Free Testosterone Levels

-- Myo-Inositol is a key ingredient found in the folicular fluid of healthy eggs.
+- Myo-Inositol is a key ingredient found in the follicular fluid of healthy eggs.

-- Patients who have been diagnosed with PCOS or older patiens often lack myo-inositol and therefore create lower quality eggs, thereby diminishing the chances of a successful pregnancy.
+- Patients are diagnosed with PCOS, or older patients often lack myo-inositol and therefore create lower quality eggs, thereby diminishing the chances of a successful pregnancy.

-- It normalises the metabolic, hormonal and folicular processes in the body.
+- It normalizes the metabolic, hormonal and follicular processes in the body.
 PCOS patients often have difficulty losing weight as a result of being insulin resistant.
 Inofolic will help with this too.

 The following hormones play an important role in the cycle of a woman,